Speaker

 Join us for these thought-provoking and practical explorations as we deepen our understanding, sharpen our insights, and co-create meaningful responses to the planetary meta-crisis.
 Together, let’s uncover clearer paths toward a thriving future for humanity and our shared home.

 All sessions are on Thursday afternoons at 4pm PT.
-Always check the Integral Life Calendar for updates.
+Always check the Integral Life Calendar for changes/updates.